If you love crispy buttery bread and melty cheese, you are going to LOVE the flavors in this Italian Panini recipe!

 Look at all of that melty cheese!
 You are going to LOVE this with your first bite!!

-Unfortunately, we are a bit more limited since we can't eat real Italian bread.
+Unfortunately, those who are gluten free are a bit more limited since we can't eat real Italian bread.
+The best bread for a panini is any kind.
 I like to use the white bread by Canyon Bakehouse and Franz Bakery best.

 - Tuna Panini with Caramelized Onion and Hatch Chiles